kmoyung/BENG-183/Final_Writeup.md

 ## 2 Experimental Protocol<a name="2"></a>

-The general Hi-C technique is as follows:
+The general Hi-C technique is as follows [2]:

 1. **Crosslinking** - Cells are cross-linked and fixed using formaldehyde so that spatially adjacent DNA are covalently bonded.
 2. **Digestion** - Restriction enzymes are used to digest the DNA, leaving 5' overhangs.